Brunei Food Guide

 Kuih Mor (Kuih Mor)

-Kuih Mor is a traditional Bruneian cake made with glutinous rice flour, coconut milk, and palm sugar.
-It has a soft and chewy texture and a sweet, caramelized flavor.
-Often served during festive occasions and celebrations, it represents a sweet treat deeply rooted in Bruneian culinary heritage.
+Traditional Bruneian cake made with glutinous rice flour, coconut milk, and palm sugar.
+Soft, chewy texture with sweet, caramelized flavor.
+Often served during festive occasions and celebrations, representing a sweet treat deeply rooted in Bruneian culinary heritage.

 Penyaram (Penyaram)

-Penyaram are crispy, deep-fried pancakes made from rice flour and coconut milk.
-They have a slightly sweet and savory flavor and are often enjoyed as a snack or dessert.
+Crispy, deep-fried pancakes made from rice flour and coconut milk.
+Slightly sweet and savory flavor, enjoyed as a snack or dessert.
 Their crispy texture and simple yet satisfying taste make them a beloved treat in Brunei.

 Wajid (Wajid)

-Wajid is a traditional Bruneian dessert made with glutinous rice flour, coconut milk, and palm sugar, steamed in banana leaves.
-It has a soft, sticky texture and a rich, sweet flavor.
-Often enjoyed during special occasions, it embodies the Bruneian appreciation for natural ingredients and traditional cooking methods.
+Traditional Bruneian dessert made with glutinous rice flour, coconut milk, and palm sugar, steamed in banana leaves.
+Soft, sticky texture with rich, sweet flavor.
+Often enjoyed during special occasions, embodying the Bruneian appreciation for natural ingredients and traditional cooking methods.

 Soft Beverages